What Are the Baking Times for Different Sized Cake Pans?

 |10-inch loaf cake||25 to 40 minutes|

-- Be sure to read the recipe a couple of times before preheating your oven.
+- Be sure to read the recipe thoroughly before preheating your oven.
 The baking powder you thought you had may have "magically" turned into baking soda or visa versa.
+Properly understanding the recipe before you begin will go a long way toward ensuring baking success!

 - Measure your ingredients carefully.
 Baking a good cake depends on the right chemical reactions.
 It's not like a stir-fry.
 You can't just throw in any dry ingredient or add too much liquid unless you're looking for a cake disaster.

 - Nothing ruins a pretty cake more than half of it sticking to pan.
 Be sure to grease and flour the pan according to the recipe directions.
-Worse case scenario, got a messed-up cake?
-Not messed up too bad, then use frosting to cover it up.
-Worse than that?
-Make a trifle.
+But what if your cake DOES stick to the pan?
+If it's only messed up in a few places, then you can use frosting to cover up any mistakes.
+If it's truly broken?
+Turn it into a trifle!

 - Shiny metal pans and dark metal pans cook differently.
 Dark pans cook the outsides of the cake faster than the shiny ones do.
-Sometimes this could be useful, but most the times not.
-Turn the oven down 25 degrees F. when using a dark metal pan.
+Know your pans, and adjust accordingly: turn the oven down 25 degrees F when using a dark metal pan.

-- Another way that messes up even baking is allowing the baking pans to touch each other or the walls of the oven.
-The effected part of the pan will cook quicker due to the extra heat.
+- Keep 'em separated!
+Don't allow the baking pans to touch each other or the walls of the oven.
+Those parts of the pan might cook faster due to the extra heat.
+For the best results, make sure you have enough space in your oven to bake the cakes without touching anything.

 - Cooling the cake completely makes it easier to frost.
 The longer the cake is allowed to sit, the less likely cake crumbs will be come up while frosting.
-A cold cake holds together even better.
+A cold cake holds together even better, so feel free to wrap the cake in plastic wrap and pop it in the freezer for 30-45 minutes before frosting.

 - Store the cake according to the recipe directions.
 Cakes made with whipped cream or frosting with butter, should be refrigerated.
 Just keep in mind that refrigerated cakes tend to dry out, so eat them within a few days.
 The prettiest way to store a cake is in a glass cake container that sits on the kitchen counter.